jSdCool/dischat/README.md

    * to obtain ID's on discord enable developermode
 5) restart your server and all should work

-not: no tutorial; for creating a discord bot is given here
+note: no tutorial; for creating a discord bot is given here